callmephilip/chatzilla/Readme.md

 ### Connect to the server

-With socket.io js in place, we can now connect to our chat instance.
+With socket.io javascript in place, we can now connect to our chat instance.
 Update landing.html template with the following code

 ```
 $(function(){